Orbital Magnetization in Solids: Boundary contributions as a non-Hermitian effect: Orbital magnetization quantum formulas

-At this point it is useful to make some further remarks that may be important.
-In the modern theory of orbital magnetization, they implement by heuristic argument the many-band covariant derivative \cite{{b31},{b34},{b35}} in order to make their final orbital magnetization formulas gauge invariant.
-In a different context, namely in the study of the polarization current produced by a homogeneous but time-dependent electric field\cite{b36}, the many-band covariant derivative is also implemented in the time dependent Schr\"{o}dinger equation in order to consider in a gauge invariant manner the action of the position operator on the time-dependent and cell-periodic states.

-As will be explicitly shown in the next subsection a boundary contribution that is encoded by the one-band covariant derivative is hidden within the first term of the right hand side of our \thinspace Eq.~(\ref{e27}) \thinspace and it is attributed to the emerging momentum gradient \ operator \ $\partial_{\mathbf{k}}$ \ anomaly.

-Having in mind that the combination of \thinspace ${ ( {\mathbf{A}}_{nm}(\mathbf{k}) - \left\langle u_{n}(\mathbf{k}) \vert \, \mathbf{r} \, \vert u_{m}(\mathbf{k}) \right\rangle ) }$ \thinspace is the one that rigorously and explicitly gives the boundary contributions, if one does not take into account the off-diagonal position matrix elements \thinspace $ \left\langle u_{n}(\mathbf{k}) \vert \, \mathbf{r} \, \vert u_{m}(\mathbf{k}) \right\rangle $ \thinspace within \thinspace Eq.~(\ref{e22b}), \thinspace thus contributions coming from the boundaries are lost, then it is evident from \thinspace Eq.~(\ref{e22b}) \thinspace (if this is substituted into Eq.~(\ref{e18i})) that the magnetization will explicitly be expressed in terms of the many-band covariant derivative which will appear as an emerging \textit{operator} within our formulation; it should be noted that the latter many-band covariant derivative is frequently used in the literature of the orbital magnetization in a heuristic manner that is based on the gauge invariance argument.
-This is therefore another possible deficiency of the heuristically found results in the literature that are based on the gauge invariance argument, namely that they ignore the off-diagonal position matrix elements \thinspace $ \left\langle u_{n}(\mathbf{k}) \vert \, \mathbf{r} \, \vert u_{m}(\mathbf{k}) \right\rangle $.

-Finally, let us in what follows use our general result Eq.~(\ref{e27}) (or Eq.~(\ref{e18i})) to provide a general result for the total orbital magnetization and apply it to particular cases, by always keeping an eye on corresponding results in the literature.
-(The total final result is \thinspace Eq.~(\ref{e31}) \thinspace below.)
+Finally, let us in what follows use our \thinspace Eq.~(\ref{e27}) (or Eq.~(\ref{e18i})) to provide a general result for the total orbital magnetization and apply it to particular cases, by always keeping an eye on corresponding results in the literature.
+(Our total final result is \thinspace Eq.~(\ref{e31}) \thinspace below.)
 Let us, however, first start with the simplest one-band case.